corentinplumet/corentinplumet.github.io/index.md

 ></iframe>
 </div>

-Compared to its bordering country France, Germany has less restriction on the free move of the people, leading to less mobility decrease in Germany.
-Thus people actually spend less time at home and play games, and there is less increase in the pageviews of games in German-version Wikipedia.
-Overall, there is minor increased popularity in games, but it is obviously milder than that in France.
-Regarding to different game genres, RPG, Stimulation, Sports and Strategy enjoy the most gain from the lockdown, but if you compared it to other same genres in France, it is definitely a smaller gain.
+Compared to its bordering country France, Germany had less restrictions on the movements of people, leading to a smaller mobility decrease in Germany.
+This is a reason why people spent less time at home and play video games, and there is less increase in the pageviews of games in German-version Wikipedia.
+Overall, there is a minor increase of popularity in games, but it is obviously milder than that in France.
+Regarding different game genres, RPG, Stimulation, Sports and Strategy enjoy the biggest gain from the lockdown, but if you compare it to other same genres in France, it is definitely a smaller gain.
 Interestingly, the Miscellaneous games have the most gain during the lockdown time.
 And the Stimulation and Strategy games are also quite popular, while the Action games actually have no interest increase.

 ### Japan – We Play Games for Passion